Image

 There’s no such thing as a “standard” manslaughter case in Belton, MO, and we don’t treat it that way.
 We dig into the details, using our full range of resources to break down exactly what happened, what the evidence really shows, and where the prosecution is vulnerable.
 Whether it’s intent, recklessness, or causation, we build a defense designed specifically for your situation.

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Manslaughter Defense Strategies in Belton, MO
+How Manslaughter Cases are Fought in Belton, MO

 A manslaughter charge in Belton, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-• Absence of Criminal Negligence: A simple mistake isn’t enough.
-The State must show a higher level of fault.
+• Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
+The prosecution must prove a higher level of fault.

 Talk to a Belton, MO Manslaughter Defense Lawyer Right Away